SeaconLogistics/Seacon-API/index.md

 ## Contact information
-More information about EDI integrations you can contact:
+For more information about EDI integrations you can contact:
 Seacon Logistics B.V.  - IT Department
 Mark Vromans
 Manager IT & Engineering